Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Dynamic Report

-Before getting into the Report preparation part, first I will show you some sample lines of data and the Report Format that we need to deal with.
-The sample data is taken from two familiar Tables from the Northwind.mdb sample database; Employees and Orders, which we have already used in earlier examples.
+Before diving into the Report preparation, let me first show you some sample data and the Report format we’ll be working with.
+The sample records are taken from two familiar tables in the Northwind.mdb database—Employees and Orders, which we’ve already used in earlier examples.

-In the above table, the Shipped Date range is from July 10, 1996, to May 6, 1998.
-Our task is to prepare a report from the following Employee-wise, Year-wise, and Month-wise formatted data shown below:
+In the above table, the Shipped Date ranges from July 10, 1996, to May 6, 1998.
+Our task is to prepare a report formatted as shown below, organized Employee-wise, Year-wise, and Month-wise.

 sample data table view

-When a sample Report is designed using the above data as a source, it will look like the image given below.
+When a sample Report is designed using the above data as a source, it looks like the image given below.

 Report Data Selection Criteria

-2. Copy and paste the following SQL String into new Query's SQL Window and save it with the Names as indicated below:
+2. Copy and paste the following SQL string into the SQL View of a new query, and save the query with the name indicated below:

 Query Name: FreightValueQ0